Section 172 Statement - The Financial Times Limited

 f) The need to act fairly between members of the company.”

-Management Board, there are a number of decision-making committees across the Company.
-These committees help the Management Board to drive strategy, allocate resources and govern the approach to issues such as data usage and technology, and compliance with the FT’s Editorial Code.
+The statutory board (the “Board”) delegates responsibility to a management board (the “Management Board”) for developing and implementing strategy, and for the day to day management of the business.
+Reporting to the Management Board, there are a number of decision-making committees across the Company.
+These committees help the Management Board to drive strategy, allocate resources and govern the approach to issues such as data usage and technology (including artificial intelligence), sustainability and compliance with the FT’s Editorial Code.

 In performing their duties under s.172, the directors of the Company have had regard to the matters set out in s.172(1) as described below.